xiaowu0162/LongMemEval/README.md

  Inspired by the "needle-in-a-haystack" test, we design an attribute-controlled pipeline to compile a coherent, extensible, and timestamped chat history for each question.
 LongMemEval requires chat systems to parse the dynamic interactions online for memorization, and answer the question after all the interaction sessions.

+## ⚠️ News

+[2025/09] We have further cleaned up the history sessions to prevent interference on answer correctness.
+The updated benchmark can be found [here](https://huggingface.co/datasets/xiaowu0162/longmemeval-cleaned/) and the change logs can be found [here](https://docs.google.com/spreadsheets/d/16cHPu2B4XhgC-VvolIoWNs8wwm0Zkbpgu8H9x-qhxWg/edit?usp=sharing)

 ## 🛠️ Setup

 ### Data